 Laminate flooring comes with a super-hard wear layer that doesn't need wax.
 The finish has to be hard to protect the pattern, which is often little more than a thin, paper-like covering that bears a photographic image of wood, stone, tile or some other flooring material.
 When you apply wax, this hard finish can become dangerously slippery, and as the wax inevitably collects dirt, the finish turns dull.

 Perhaps you didn't know this and you spread a coat of paste wax or used a laminate floor cleaner that contains wax (yes, they exist, unfortunately) without reading the label.
 You may have even cleaned the floor with oil soap, which is another no-no when it comes to laminate flooring.
 No matter how the wax got on the floor, it was bound to turn dull over time, and now you're at the point at which you have to remove it.

 The job isn't going to be easy, and you may want to invest in a good pair of knee pads.
-No cleaner magically dissolves wax without damaging the finish, so you're going to have to do a fair amount of scraping and rubbing.
+No cleaner magically dissolves wax without damaging the floor's finish, so you're going to have to do a fair amount of scraping and rubbing.

 Before You Get Down to It, Vacuum the Floor

 If you have laminate floors, you should have a good vacuum with a soft floor cleaning attachment that doesn't have a spinning rotor.
 The best laminate floor cleaner reviews from the Home Flooring Pros single out the Dyson DC65 Multi Floor upright vacuum as one of the best vacuums for laminate floors, followed by the Dyson DC65 Animal, which runs on a rechargeable battery.

 Run the vacuum on its highest suction setting to get as much dirt out from the joints between planks to make the job of wax removal easier.
 Don't forget to vacuum thoroughly under rugs and furniture because that's where dirt likes to collect and is most likely to get ground in.